 Where in the UK is most affected by the flu surge as pressure mounts on hospitals

-There are enough flu patients each day to fill more than three hospital trusts
+There are enough flu patients each day to fill the facilities of more than three hospital trusts

-The NHS is facing its “worst case scenario” situation for flu hospitalisations as flu cases rocket across the country.
+The NHS is facing its “worst case scenario” situation for flu hospitalisations as cases skyrocket across the country.

+Wes Streeting has said the jump in cases has left the NHS facing a “challenge unlike any it has seen since the pandemic”, as he urged resident doctors to end their strike action.

+Speaking on LBC on Friday, the health secretary said “this is probably the worst pressure the NHS has faced since Covid,” adding: “there is a lot of flu around, and there is a particularly aggressive strain that’s knocking people out”.

-NHS England also released figures showing which hospital trusts were most affected by the flu spike.
-On Sunday University Hospitals Birmingham NHS Foundation Trust recorded 254 general and acute beds full, with seven people in critical care from the flu.
+NHS England has released figures showing which hospital trusts were most affected by the flu spike.
+On Sunday, University Hospitals Birmingham NHS Foundation Trust recorded 254 general and acute beds full, with seven people in critical care from the flu.

 Of the hundreds of hospitals listed, University Hospitals Birmingham was most affected by the flu surge.

-Manchester University NHS Foundation Trust had 101 general and acute hospital beds full with flu patients while six were in critical care.
+Manchester University NHS Foundation Trust had 101 general and acute hospital beds full of flu patients, while six were in critical care.
 Barts Health NHS Trust in East London had 84 patients filling general and acute beds as well.

 “With record demand for A&E and ambulances and an impending resident doctors strike, this unprecedented wave of super flu is leaving the NHS facing a worst-case scenario for this time of year – with staff being pushed to the limit to keep providing the best possible care for patients.

-“The numbers of patients in hospital with flu is extremely high for this time of year.
+“The number of patients in hospital with flu is extremely high for this time of year.

 “Even worse, it continues to rise and the peak is not in sight yet, so the NHS faces an extremely challenging few weeks ahead.”